Danijel-Enoch/lemon-markets-submission/04-market-analysis.md

 * **Beta Expansion:** Continue expanding the current beta on Zircuit, focusing on user feedback and platform stability while gradually increasing leverage limits from 2x to 10x as liquidity grows.
 * **Community Building:** Build within Zircuit's growing DeFi ecosystem through partnerships with existing protocols, influencer collaborations, and educational content about leveraged trading strategies on Layer 2.
 * **Progressive Decentralization:** Transition from centralized oracle system to decentralized price feeds, open-source core components, and implement community governance as the platform matures.
-* **Strategic Partnerships:** Form partnerships with Zircuit DEXs, wallet providers, and DeFi protocols to integrate Lemonloopa as a leverage layer for the broader Layer 2 ecosystem.
+* **Strategic Partnerships:** Form partnerships with Zircuit DEXs, wallet providers, and DeFi protocols to integrate Lemon Markets as a leverage layer for the broader Layer 2 ecosystem.
 * **Cross-Chain Integration:** Leverage Zircuit's bridging capabilities to attract users from Ethereum mainnet and other Layer 2 solutions seeking better performance and lower costs.

 ## User Acquisition and Market Strategy